-Thousands of sites are using your emotions to convince you to perform the action they suggest, whether you realize it or not.
+Thousands of sites use your emotions to convince you to perform the action they suggest, whether you realize it or not.

-In order to apply this psychology yourself, you must first understand how it’s being used on you.
+In order to apply this psychology, you must first understand how it’s being used on you.
 Charities, causes, and nonprofits are, perhaps, the best and most common example.

 For example, when I say Sarah McLachlan, you think…?
 Most likely, the American Society for the Prevention of Cruelty to Animals (ASPCA).